 Stage 2: Mental Relapse

-If an individual chooses to ignore the warning signs of the emotional stage, a higher risk of transitioning into the second stage of relapse occurs.
-An important aspect of relapse prevention is understanding the symptoms of each stage and being honest with yourself about where you are.
+If an individual with a substance use disorder chooses to ignore the warning signs of the emotional stage, a higher risk of transitioning into the second stage of relapse occurs.
+An important aspect of a relapse prevention plan is understanding the symptoms of each stage and being honest with yourself about where you are.
 The mental relapse stage can feel like an internal battle going on in one’s mind.

-Individuals will feel tempted to use, while also hanging on to the motivation they have left to stay clean.
+Individuals with substance use disorders will feel tempted to use, while also hanging on to the motivation they have left to stay clean.
 Fantasizing about using is a common effect of this stage.
-As the mental relapse stage deepens, cognitive resistance begins to lessen, while the urge to escape increases.
+As this stage deepens, cognitive resistance begins to decrease, while the urge to escape increases.
 It’s worth noting that fleeting thoughts of using are completely normal.
 Lingering thoughts, however, are potentially problematic.

 Feeling triggered at times will happen and that is okay.
-Mental relapse becomes a serious issue when these thoughts are not merely coming in and out of your head.
-Rather, it becomes an internal debate about whether or not one should begin using again.
+Psychological relapse becomes a serious issue when these thoughts are not merely coming in and out of your head.
+Rather, it becomes an internal debate about whether or not one should begin using it again.

-Some of the warning symptoms of mental relapse include:
+Some of the warning symptoms of this stage include:

 - Physical and psychological urges to use the chosen substance